IBMPredictiveAnalytics/Read_JSON_File/README.md

 # Read-JSON-File
 ###Read an array of JSON objects into a SPSS Modeler Table.

 This SPSS Modeler ‘source’ node allows you to import data from a JSON array.
-This node parses the data from a JSON file and puts it in a table that can be used in SPSS.
+This node parses the data from a JSON file and puts it in a table that can be used in SPSS
 The array is expanded to fit in a SPSS table.
 See Example for more information.